JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 # The Divine Spirit must dominate...

 The dead theory of even the highest religious doctrines is powerless to transform human character or to control mortal behavior.
-What the world of today needs is the truth which your teacher of old declared: "Not in word only but also in power and in the Holy Spirit."
+What the world of today needs is the truth which your teacher of old declared: “Not in word only but also in power and in the Holy Spirit.”
 The seed of theoretical truth is dead, the highest moral concepts without effect, unless and until the divine Spirit breathes upon the forms of truth and quickens the formulas of righteousness.

 Those who have received and recognized the indwelling of God have been born of the Spirit.
-"You are the temple of God, and the spirit of God dwells in you."
+“You are the temple of God, and the spirit of God dwells in you.”
 It is not enough that this spirit be poured out upon you; the divine Spirit must dominate and control every phase of human experience.

 It is the presence of the divine Spirit, the water of life, that prevents the consuming thirst of mortal discontent and that indescribable hunger of the unspiritualized human mind.
-Spirit-motivated beings "never thirst, for this spiritual water shall be in them a well of satisfaction springing up into life everlasting."
+Spirit-motivated beings “never thirst, for this spiritual water shall be in them a well of satisfaction springing up into life everlasting.”
 Such divinely watered souls are all but independent of material environment as regards the joys of living and the satisfactions of earthly existence.
 They are spiritually illuminated and refreshed, morally strengthened and endowed.

 In every mortal there exists a dual nature: the inheritance of animal tendencies and the high urge of spirit endowment.
 During the short life you live on Urantia, these two diverse and opposing urges can seldom be fully reconciled; they can hardly be harmonized and unified; but throughout your lifetime the combined Spirit ever ministers to assist you in subjecting the flesh more and more to the leading of the Spirit.
 Even though you must live your material life through, even though you cannot escape the body and its necessities, nonetheless, in purpose and ideals you are empowered increasingly to subject the animal nature to the mastery of the Spirit.
 There truly exists within you a conspiracy of spiritual forces, a confederation of divine powers, whose exclusive purpose is to effect your final deliverance from material bondage and finite handicaps.
 (380/381)